ObjectRetros/arcturus-catalog-to-plus-catalog-migration/README.md

 # Arcturus Catalog to Plus Catalog migration

+**Disclaimer**

+Atom CMS is purely an educational project.
+I am not responsible for how or where Atom CMS is being used.

+**What is this?**

 This script will convert your catalog from Arcturus MS catalog to Plus emulator structure.

 It has been tested migrating a catalog from Arcturus MS to Plus++ emulator.